Skip to Main Content

 Your home equity is the difference between the appraised value of your home and how much you owe on your mortgage.
 If you’re a homeowner with enough equity and a good credit history, you can borrow some of that equity at an affordable rate to consolidate your debts.

-Your options for borrowing from home equity include home equity loans, which give you a lump sum of money at a fixed rate, and HELOCs, which give you a credit line to draw from at a variable rate.
+The primary options available to homeowners are home equity loans and home equity lines of credit (HELOCs).
+Home equity loans give you a lump sum of money at a fixed rate, while HELOCs give you a credit line to draw from at a variable rate.
 Both act as second mortgages, which means you’ll add an additional monthly payment to your plate.
 Still, they can be good options for debt consolidation if you have enough equity to qualify.

 Green circle with a checkmark inside